Love in Nepal: Plot

-Abby (Sonu Nigam) is creative head of a private Ad Agency in Mumbai, which is on the growth curve when the owner of the ad agency decides to sell it to an American multinational with Maxi (Flora Saini) as the new VP in charge of the merged entity.
-Abby and George (Rajendranath Zutshi), who is the account executive in the agency, do not want the merger as they feel they don't need another agency for their growth.
-When Maxi comes on board, she doesn't like Abby's lack of punctuality and now wants him to work with her as per her directives.
-This sets the ball rolling with multiple tiffs laced with situational comedy, between the new VP and Abby.
-Maxi decides to shoot a campaign for a new and important customer in Pokhara where the tiff between her and Abby continues.
-As they are directing the shoot standing on a dingy on a fast moving river, the dingy cuts loose and both Abby and Maxi are swept away by the strong currents and somehow manage to swim ashore together and it is here they realize that they do like each other.
+Abby is the creative director of a private advertising agency in Mumbai that is currently experiencing growth.
+However, the owner has decided to sell the agency to an American multinational, appointing Maxi as the new vice president of the merged entity.
+Abby and George, an account executive at the agency, oppose the merger, believing that they can grow independently.
+When Maxi joins the company, she disapproves of Abby's punctuality issues and insists that she work according to her instructions.
+This sets in motion a series of disputes laced with situational comedy between the new VP and Abby.
+Maxi decides to shoot a campaign for an important new customer in Pokhara, and their conflict continues there.
+While directing the shoot from a dinghy on a fast-flowing river, the rope securing the dinghy cuts loose, sweeping Maxi and Abby away on the strong currents.
+They manage to swim ashore together and realise that they like each other.

-An event takes place that suddenly morphs the movie from a lighthearted comedy into a thriller.
-One evening Tanya (Jharana Bajracharya), an attractive woman, and a native of Pokhara, who was a fellow traveler on the flight from Mumbai lands up with Abby that angers Maxi and she refuses to speak normally to Abby the next day.
-Abby, also a bit hurt and angry, lands up spending the night with Tanya after a drinking bout only to wake up the next day and see that she is lying murdered next to him.
-He runs away from the scene, quite certain that he will be blamed for killing her.
-He confesses the real fact to Maxi and his friend Sandy (Sweta Keswani).
-As the local police start to chase the leads, Abby confides in Bunty (Rajpal Yadav), the local Guide, and Maxi, and both disbelieve him.
-He also starts to get calls from a stranger demanding something.
-With police in hot chase, it is now up to him to find out who really killed Tanya, what was the motive for her death, and who wanted him at the scene of the crime.
+A sudden event transforms the film from a light-hearted comedy into a thriller.
+One evening, Tanya — an attractive native of Pokhara and a fellow passenger on the flight from Mumbai — turns up at Abby's, much to Maxi's annoyance.
+The next day, Tanya refuses to speak to Abby normally.
+Feeling hurt and angry, Abby spends the night with Tanya after a night of drinking.
+However, he wakes up the next day to find her lying dead beside him.
+He flees the scene, certain that he will be blamed for her murder.
+He confesses to Maxi and his friend Sandy.
+While the local police start chasing leads, Abby confides in Bunty, their local guide, and Maxi.
+They both disbelieve him.
+He also starts receiving calls from a stranger who makes demands of him.
+With the police in hot pursuit, he must find out who killed Tanya, why it happened and what he was doing at the scene of the crime.